Skip to main content

 🚀 Try It Now

 No setup required.
-Click the links below to run it in your browser instantly.
+Open the link below and run it directly in your browser.

 Why I Built This

-That said, the process of converting a screen recording to GIF has always been quietly tedious.
+That said, converting a screen recording to a GIF has always been quietly annoying.

-Google Colab lets you run FFmpeg for free, and building a UI inside a notebook means I never have to type the same commands again.
+Google Colab can run ffmpeg for free, and building a UI directly in the notebook means settings are handled through a GUI without ever touching the command line.
 That was the idea behind this tool.

 How to Use It